Studholme John Hodgson: Military career

 He was made a brevet colonel on 20 June 1854 and a major general on 11 April 1860.

 He was appointed as an honorary colonel of the 54th Regiment of Foot from 24 March 1868 to 21 November 1876.
 On 29 August 1868 he was promoted to lieutenant general.

 He was promoted to general on 2 February 1876 and appointed honorary colonel of the 4th Regiment of Foot on 21 November.

 He saw action in the First Anglo-Burmese War and went on to be General Officer Commanding, Ceylon in 1865.
 He then served as colonel of the 54th Regiment of Foot (1868–76) and the King's Own Royal Regiment (Lancaster) (1876–90).

+Personal life

+Hodgson was the biological father of Lucien Bonaparte-Wyse, a French engineer instrumental in the decision to build the Panama Canal.
+Lucien's mother was Laetitia Bonaparte-Wyse, daughter of Lucien Bonaparte and estranged wife of the Irish politician Sir Thomas Wyse.